MSAgent Character Data Specification |

 The RGNDATAHEADER structure describes the data returned by the GetRegionData() function.

-ULONG 1 Size of the buffer required to receive the RECT structure that specifies the coordinates of the rectangles that make up the region
+DATA TYPE QUANTITY DESCRIPTION ULONG 1 Size of this structure (in BYTEs) ULONG 1 Specifies the type of region ULONG 1 # of rectangles that make up the region ULONG 1 Size of the buffer required to receive the RECT structure that specifies the coordinates of the rectangles that make up the region RECT 1 Specifies a bounding rectangle for the region in logical units

 The RGNDATA structure contains a header and an array of rectangles that compose a region.
 The rectangles are sorted top to bottom, left to right.
 They do not overlap.

-BYTE variable Contains the RECT structures that make up the region
+DATA TYPE QUANTITY DESCRIPTION RGNDATAHEADER 1 Region Header BYTE variable Contains the RECT structures that make up the region

 All Audio Data in MSAgent is formatted as standardized Resource Interchange File Format (RIFF) chunks, as described in the WAV Format Specification.
 The RIFF and WAV specifications are provided by Microsoft separately.